I show you how to cook a warm water lobster with common kitchen equipment.

 Heat up a large pot with sufficient water and salt.

 Add vinegar to the boiling water.
-Acidity brightens the flavors and kills germs all the more.
+Acidity brightens the flavors and reduces germs all the more.

 Place whole lobster, face-down, into the cooking water.